Browse the Guide:

 REYNOLDS, CATHLEEN CARLSON.
 MANUSCRIPT THESIS, 1987.
 0.1 cu. ft.
 Resident of Marion, Virginia, and Civil War historian.
 Collection consists of a copy of A Pragmatic Loyalty: Unionism in Southwestern Virginia, 1861-1865 .
 Reynolds's 1987 master's thesis for the University of Alabama at Birmingham.
 Ms91-038.

 RICE, DAVID S. (1833-1878).
 FAMILY PAPERS, 1857-1894.
 0.1 cu. ft.
 Farmer in Rockingham County, Virginia.
 Family-related documents including three deeds and pages, possibly extracted from a family Bible, providing genealogical information on Rice, his wife Tabitha, and their children.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-067.

 RICHMOND ENQUIRER.
 ACCOUNT STATEMENT, 1830.
 0.1 cu. ft.
 Richmond, Virginia newspaper of the early 19th century.
 Subscription account statement, mailed to Jos.
 Rogers of Rogersville, Tennessee, accompanied by letter from publishers explaining need for funds and pledging to continue improving contents and appearance of the newspaper.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-046.

 RICHMOND, JAMES B. (1842-1910).
 POETRY BOOK, 1873-1883.
 0.1 cu. ft.
 Virginia lawyer, judge and banker; Confederate soldier; served in the Virginia House of Delegates and U.S. House of Representatives.
 Collection contains a handwritten book of poetry written in response to experiences in Richmond's life.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-051.

 RIGG, JOHN.
 PAPERS, 1798.
 0.1 cu. ft.
 Washington County, Virginia, resident.
 Administrator's account of Rigg's estate upon his death.
 Ms88-054.

 RINGLAR, GEORGE W. (b. ca. 1831).
 LETTER, ca. 1862.
 0.1 cu. ft.
 Vermont native, living with Virginia farming family during the Civil War.
 Letter relating his attempt to join the army, unsuccessful due to illness.
 Also provides a contrasting description between the farms of Vermont and Virginia, instructs his father in handling his affairs during his absence, and denigrates newspapers as "liars by liars."
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-070.

 RITTENHOUR, JOHN.
 DEED, 1795.
 0.1 cu. ft.
 Deed for 300 acres on Sinking Creek of the New River in Montgomery County, Virginia, granted to Rittenhour, assignee of Michael Drake.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1976-004.

 ROANE, CURTIS W. HISTORY OF PLANT PATHOLOGY IN VIRGINIA AND BIOGRAPHIES OF PLANT PATHOLOGISTS.
 (1921- ) PAPERS, 1993-1999.